 This clip is not the only one around the Internet carrying documented news about that metropolis-wide confusion.
-In fact, other clips or full-program videos that came later would narrate worse workers' plights, such as this March 18 one that begins with two workers' decision to walk for hours, one for twelve hours from Parañaque, the other for 14 hours from Bacoor, to the same Valenzuela City border―this time, however, the troopers on the Bulacan side would already be offering the traveling workers bananas, bread, and water; the previous night's roadblock-cum-barricade had become just one of a number of simple random checkpoints.
-There's even this March 19 news report from abs-cbn.com that tells of the journey of eight construction workers who started to walk from Katipunan Avenue in Quezon City in the afternoon of March 16 to their hometown of Manaoag, Pangasinan (they got a ride along the way from Bulacan to Sta.
+In fact, other clips or full-program videos that came later would narrate worse workers' plights, such as this March 18 one by Unang Hirit that begins with two workers' decision to walk for hours, with one worker walking for twelve hours from Parañaque, the other for 14 hours from Bacoor, to the same Valenzuela City border―this time, however, the troopers on the Bulacan side would already be offering the traveling workers bananas, bread, and water; the previous night's roadblock-cum-barricade had become just one of a number of simple random checkpoints.
+There was also this March 19 news report from abs-cbn.com that tells of the journey of eight construction workers who started to walk from Katipunan Avenue in Quezon City in the afternoon of March 16 to their hometown of Manaoag, Pangasinan (they got a ride along the way from Bulacan to Sta.
 Rosa, Nueva Ecija, and then again from Gerona, Tarlac to Manaoag).
 Or, more painful, this March 22 report from the Philippine Daily Inquirer about one worker's five-day walk from Alabang to his hometown in Camarines Sur.
 That was not the only five-day trek we heard about. . . .
 But as our main entry to our March picks list on this matter, we chose the above embedded Balitanghali clip, uploaded to YouTube in the afternoon of March 17 (March 16 is the US date used below the uploaded video), because it's the material that carries just the right amount of basic ingredients for signifying a lot of unsteady stuff of huge political import to current semantics.
 To be more specific, this news clip's contents function as the tight signifiers of a first stage of confusion resulting from a certain kind of communication art, even as we're aware that the whole mess-up was caused by both the communication of the quarantine "enhancement" and the underlying contexts behind the quarantine itself.

 Now, understand that we totally get President Rodrigo Duterte's embrace of a populist-leaning or drunken banter-espousing kind of sprawling speech-giving and announcement-making, a kind that's seemingly proud of its provincialism (talking to the least-informed persons in the room).
 This has, after all, been proven to be effective in drawing in a mass audience tired of sophisticated, barong-clad academics and lawyers and sons of formerly-ruling other oligarchs seriously flaunting their vocabulary as tokens of solutions-producing brilliance.
 Duterte, as a contrasting sort, would bother to take the teacher stance, which is probably wise, considering that the masses' aforementioned tiredness from the usual politician's esotericism unmindful of the ignorant is not at all an unreasonable kind of tiredness. . . .
 However, we also understand why many among the populace who demand clarity and focus, be they from the educated class or not, would also be frustrated by the President's speech habits.
 This frustration would only double or triple when it comes to speeches that purport to announce or declare something that should be of immediate importance to the general public's interest.
 A bunch of raillery, asides, and partisan chest-beating or boasts as well as insults that often, if not always, find their way into such announcements would muddy clarity and tear down focus, making it hard for many listeners to come up with cohesive takeaways on their own.